aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/deploy-batch-pipeline/configure-kda-batch.en.md

 weight = 20
 +++

+1. Navigate to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation) and select the CloudFormation stack of the workshop.
+Click on **Outputs** and copy the value of the key *InputS3Pattern*.

 1. Navigate to the [Kinesis Data Analytics console](https://console.aws.amazon.com/kinesisanalytics/home#/applications/dashboard) and select the application you have created earlier

 1. Press the blue **Configure** button next to the name of the application

 1. Expand the properties section, select the **BeamApplicationProperties** group and click on **Edit group**

-1. Change the value of *Source* to `s3`

-1. Copy the *InputS3Pattern* from the output of the section of the CloudFormation template and add a row with the *Key* `InputS3Pattern` and the copied value
+1. Change the value of *Source* to `s3`and add a row with the *Key* `InputS3Pattern` and value you have copied from the output section of the CloudFormation template.

 	![KDA batch configuration](/images/beam-on-kda/kda-update-config-batch.png)